Kate Middleton, Pippa Middleton As Children: Throwback Video Shows The Future Royals Like You’ve Never Seen Before

 There are rumors that Pippa may bring her famous dress out of the archives and possibly wear it down the aisle when she weds Matthews.
 Otherwise, as the Post surmises, the gown could be worn next by Kate’s daughter, Princess Charlotte, when she gives her hand in marriage to her future Prince Charming.

 Weeks ago, Kate Middleton and William made plans to relocate their home to London.
-The doting parents thought the move was best for their children, Princess Charlotte and Prince George are beginning school terms, according to Click2Houston.
+The doting parents thought the move was best for their children, Princess Charlotte and Prince George, who are beginning school terms, according to Click2Houston.

 Moreover, Will is ending his responsibilities as a helicopter pilot with East Anglian Air Ambulance.
 The young royal couple decided to give more of their time to help with charities Queen Elizabeth II supports.